Before you enroll

 Where are the classes held?

-Primarily classes are held at local high schools that are participating in the program, but classes are also available online.
+Primarily classes are held at local high schools that are participating in the program, but classes are also available online and on the college campus.

 Can I get accommodations through an IEP at Modesto Junior College?